kvnn/kevinriggen/_posts/2011-12-2-How-favgoals-video-processing-works.md

 #### Video Upload
 1. A user uploads a video and its meta data
 2. If everything validates :
-	* the video is transfered to a 'pending' container on the cdn
+	* the video is transferred to a 'pending' container on the cdn
 	* the video is saved in the database with a 'pending' flag

 #### Acceptance / Rejection
-1. Videos are stored in a pending box within a CDN
-2. FavGoal admins have can browse pending videos and let them in or reject them
+1. FavGoal admins have can browse pending videos and accept or reject them
-3. If a video is rejected, the user is sent a message that will display when they log in
+2. If a video is rejected, the user is notified
-4. If a video is accepted, it gets marked for download by the Process Monster
+3. If a video is accepted, it gets marked for download by the Process Monster